undur/wonder-slim/README.md

 ## Usage

+First, [here's a sample project](https://github.com/undur/wonder-slim-sample) that demonstrates the most basic `pom.xml` that includes ERExtensions, Ajax and logging.

-To use in an existing project
+To use in an existing project:

- * Change the version for `ERExtensions` and `Ajax` to `8.0.0.slim-SNAPSHOT` in your `pom.xml`.
+ * Change the version for `ERExtensions` (and `Ajax`, if present) to `8.0.0.slim-SNAPSHOT` in your `pom.xml`.
+ * You'll probably want `ERLoggingReload4j` framework as a dependency as well if you want logging.
+It's currently the only implementation of our "logging bridge".
- * Remove `JavaWOExtensions` and `WOOgnl` if present.
+ * Remove `JavaWOExtensions` and `WOOgnl` if present (`JavaWOExtensions` is now a part of `ERExtensions` and `WOOgnl` has been replaced by Parsley)

-Since this project only includes a fraction of the original Wonder frameworks and code, compatibility may be hit and miss.
-And if you're using *any* frameworks from Project Wonder other than those that we've adopted, don't expect them to work.
+Since this project only includes a fraction of the original Wonder frameworks and code, compatibility with existing projects **will** be hit and miss.
+And if you're using *any* frameworks from Project Wonder other than those we've adopted, don't expect them to work.

 ## Motivation